All Episodes

 Meeting and surpassing all audience expectations every day.

-El Rushpo here at the Limbaugh Institute for Advanced Conservative Studies.
+El Rushpoe here at the Limbaugh Institute for Advanced Conservative Studies, Open Line Friday.

-I'm going to get back to the Pat Cadell CPAC speech because it's just a couple more items.
+I'm going to get back to the Path Cadell CPAC speech because there's just a couple more items, but it is Open Line Friday.

 And we always try to take at least one phone call in the first hour.